luigi1809/webfilter-ng/README.md

 Compared to classic DNS filtering :
 * webfilter-ng works well with [modern web browser](https://support.mozilla.org/en-US/kb/firefox-dns-over-https) that integrates encrypted DNS with [DoH](https://en.wikipedia.org/wiki/DNS_over_HTTPS).
 Classic DNS filtering solution does not work anymore with such new browsers as DNS in operating system global settings is not used for web browsing.
-* Also trying to bypass the filtering by implementing other DNS local host files or any kind of encrypted DNS (DoH, DNSSEC, [DnsCrypt](https://github.com/jedisct1/dnscrypt-proxy)...) is not possible with webfilter-ng
+* Also trying to bypass the filtering by implementing other DNS local host files or any kind of encrypted DNS (DoH - DNS over HTTPS, DoT - DNS over TLS...) is not possible with webfilter-ng

 Three options of usage
 --------------------
-* filtering based on squidGuard
+* filtering based on squidGuard (deprecated)
 * filtering based on public dns filtering solution (recommanded over squidGuard option)
 * filtering based on whitelist or blacklist